8base/Documentation/docs/projects/backend/development-tools-cli-ci-cd.md

 id: 'development-tools-cli-ci-cd'
 sidebar_label: 'CI/CD System'
 redirect_from: '/projects/backend/development-tools/cli/ci-cd'
-slug: '/backend/development-tools/cli/ci-cd'
+slug: '/advanced/development-tools/cli/ci-cd'
 ---

 # CI/CD System

 Teams that have multiple developers working simultaneously on different features of the same application – or Workspace – benefit from having isolated development environments for each developer.
-8base implimented the СI/CD system implemented to make this possible!
+The 8base СI/CD system makes this possible!

 By enabling CI/CD in your Workspace you can create additional Workspace **Environments**.